NomNuggetNom/mcpvp-mod/codes.md

 - `direction`The direction you're facing, e.g. NORTH/EAST/SOUTH/WEST.
 - `dir` The first letter of the direction you're facing, e.g. N/E/S/W.
 - `f` The numerical value of the F diretion you're facing, e.g. 0/1/2/3.
+- `fdec` The numerical value of the F direction you're facing with one decimal point, e.g. 0.1/1.2/2.3/3.4.
 - `players` The number of players on your current server.

 **Build**